maiqlan/maiqlan/README.md

 ### <div align ="center"> Hello-all!
 My Name is Ren 🐙</div>

 ## About Me
-  * 🧠 Currently learning the Open MPI library and reading up on Machine Learning algorithms.
+  * 🌱 Currently reading up on cryptography concepts and reverse engineering.
-  * 🤝 I'm open to collaborating on anything!
+  * 💬 Feel free to reach out!